Rafels/Assignment-1/Assignment1_s929574.md

 /*
 10. Implement two C++ functions called swap 1(int,int) and swap 2(int&,int&) that are supposed to swap two values.
 Display the ?nal values just before the end of each function, and display the results from the main function before and after the call.
 What do you make of these two functions?
-(Hint: refer to Fridayís lecture note) */
+(Hint: refer to Friday‚Äôs lecture note) */
 #include "iostream"